patilkaushik/shellscripts/README.md

 # shellscripts

-# My collection of shell scripts
+# Collection of shell scripts to make life easy